Ahmed-Almahey/PowerBI_Projects/adventureworks-report/README.md

 > Open the Power BI file in Power BI Desktop to view the full model, measures, relationships, and interactive visuals.

-> Open the Power BI file in Power BI Desktop to view the full model, measures, relationships, and interactive visuals.
 ---

 ## ✅ Outcome